How do I report an impersonation violation?

 You do not need a Twitter account to report impersonation on Twitter.

-Upon receipt of an impersonation report, we will investigate the reported accounts to determine if the accounts are in violation of the Twitter Rules.
-Accounts determined to be in violation of our impersonation policy, or those not in compliance with our parody, commentary, and fan account policy, will either be suspended or asked to update the account(s) so they no longer violate our policies.
+Upon receipt of an impersonation report, we will investigate the reported account to determine if it violates the Twitter Rules.
+Accounts determined to be in violation of our misleading and deceptive identities policy, or those not in compliance with our parody, commentary, and fan account policy, will either be suspended or asked to update the account(s) so they no longer violate our policies.

 Reporting an impersonation account is separate from account verification.
 Read more about verified accounts.